NTTS-Innovation/samurai-xdr-cloud-collectors/providers/aws/Readme.md

 ## AWS KMS (Optional)
 If a KMS Key is used to encrypted the S3 Objects in the Samurai S3 Bucket, the following needs to be added to the KMS Key Policy.
-This allows the Samurai to use the key to decrypt the data on ingest.
+This allows the Samurai AWS Reader to use the key to decrypt the data on ingest.
 ```json
 {
     "Sid": "Allow NTTHS SamuraiXdr account to use this KMS key",